 Amanda Koons, (AB '12)

-Current position: Assistant Account Executive, Weber Shandwick
+Current Position: Senior Account Executive, Weber Shandwick

 Intern for the Office of University Development: Stewardship, (D-SIP '11).
 Mandi created learning resources to help with the communication, education and implementation of best stewardship practices as to enhance and standardize stewardship practices across the development community.

 "D-SIP helped me realize the importance of challenging myself and the rewards of taking the intiative to present new ideas."—Amanda Koons

 Public Relations and Marketing